cabforum/servercert/docs/Bylaws.md

 (b) Manner of conducting nominations:   At least sixty (60) days prior to the expiration of the current Chair's term or upon his/her early termination as Chair, the Chair or Vice Chair will announce through the management mailing list that nominations are open for the office of Chair and the Vice Chair will automatically be nominated as the next Chair, but Forum Members may nominate themselves or others to be additional candidates as Chair.
 A Vice Chair may decline the nomination to the office of Chair and/or indicate an intent to seek nomination for re-election to the office of Vice Chair.
 The nomination period for Chair will last for at least one week but no longer than four weeks.
 Upon the close of the nominations for Chair, the nomination period for the office of Vice Chair shall immediately open.
 The nomination period for Vice Chair will last for at least one week but no longer than four weeks.

 (c) Manner of holding officer elections:   If a single individual is nominated for a position, the Forum will hold a ballot to confirm appointment of the nominee.
 For the confirmation ballot, each Member is entitled to a single vote regardless of the number of participating Member representatives or whether the Member is categorized as a Certificate (or Root Certificate) Issuer or a Certificate Consumer.
 If multiple votes are received from a Member's representatives, the last vote submitted during the voting period is considered the Member's vote.
-The single nominee is considered confirmed if a majority of the Members who vote are in favor of the appointment, regardless of the number of votes cast and irrespective of whether 2/3 of the Certificate (or Root Certiticate) Issuers or 1/2 of the Certificate Consumers approve appointment of the nominee.
+The single nominee is considered confirmed if a majority of the Members who vote are in favor of the appointment, regardless of the number of votes cast and irrespective of whether 2/3 of the Certificate (or Root Certificate) Issuers or 1/2 of the Certificate Consumers approve appointment of the nominee.

 If more than one candidate is nominated for Chair or Vice Chair, the Forum will announce an election ballot to determine which candidate will fill the position.
 Within two weeks after the close of the nomination period, the Chair or Vice Chair will establish an election committee and announce the election ballot on the management mailing list along with the ballot start date, ballot end date, and a description of the voting process.
 The Chair or Vice Chair will appoint the election committee by selecting at least two volunteers who have a reputation for independence, preferably individuals without voting rights in the Forum and that participate as Associate Members.
 The election committee is responsible solely for tallying Member votes in connection with the election ballot.
 The description must include the email address(es) where Members will send their vote, which should be the email addresses of the election committee.